 John routinely advises the higher education sector on compliance duties for both sponsored workers and sponsored students.

-John has acted as instructing solicitor in cases at the Scottish Court of Session, the UK Supreme Court, and the European Court of Human Rights.
-He has also represented clients at the First-tier Tribunal and Upper Tribunal of the Immigration and Asylum Chamber.
-John was lead solicitor in the landmark Supreme Court case of The Advocate General for Scotland v Romein UKSC 6, which opened up a route to British citizenship for the children of foreign-born British women born outside the UK and Commonwealth between 1949 and 1983.
+John's litigation experience includes representing clients in immigration appeals at the First-tier Tribunal and Upper Tribunal and acting as instructing solicitor in immigration, asylum, and nationality cases at the Scottish Court of Session, the UK Supreme Court, and the European Court of Human Rights.
+He was lead solicitor in the landmark Supreme Court case of The Advocate General for Scotland v Romein UKSC 6 which opened up a route to British citizenship for children of foreign-born British women born outside of the UK and Commonwealth between 1949 and 1983.

-He was a key author of the Immigration chapter of the Stair Memorial Encyclopaedia and is a regular contributor to the Free Movement blog, covering immigration and nationality case law, news, and commentary.
+He was a key author of the immigration chapter of the Stair Memorial Encyclopaedia published in 2016 and is a regular contributor to the Free Movement blog, covering immigration and nationality case law, news, and commentary.